 - rock art

 - dendroglyphs (carved trees).

-Comprises objects that are of cultural significance to Australia and require permission to be exported.
+Class B objects are of cultural significance to Australia and they need permission to be exported.
 The categories are:

 - Australian Aboriginal and Torres Strait Islander Heritage